luk3ya0/.dots/README.md

 - zsh-syntax-hightlighting - brew install zsh-syntax-hightlighting
 - zsh-history-substring-search - brew install zsh-history-substring-search

+### For font that support powerline and nerd

+brew install font-meslo-for-powerlevel10k

 ### For bin

 there are some trick script